 International Students Slack Community

-We’ve started a Slack community for science writers who are current, past, or aspiring international students to share information and advice about university applications, securing financial aid, dealing with visas and immigration issues, and other academic and day-to-day challenges of being an international student.
+The Open Notebook‘s International Students Slack community is for science writers who are current, past, or aspiring international students to share information and advice about topics such as applying for graduate programs in science writing, securing financial aid, dealing with visa and immigration issues, and other academic and day-to-day challenges of being an international student.

 Mentoring for Science Journalists from Low-Income Countries